Data-aided Underwater Acoustic Ray Propagation Modeling: Introduction

-To the best of our knowledge, our previous preliminary work~\cite{kexin2021ocean} is the first attempt to explore the feasibility of modifying the structures of neurons in a NN in order to incorporate the underlying physics of ocean acoustics propagation.
-In this follow-up paper, we investigate the idea further and develop a general approach that yields a class of algorithms that are useful for acoustic propagation modeling problems.
-The main contributions are as follows: \begin{enumerate} \item We develop a recipe to generate a physics-aided data-driven acoustic propagation model that efficiently solves the acoustic wave equation.
-The generated model solves the wave equation in a desired number of dimensions (typically 1D, 2D or 3D). \item The model does not need accurate environmental knowledge, but is able to utilize any available environmental knowledge. \item The model does not require a large amount of training data, and has the ability to extrapolate beyond the region where data was collected. \item The recipe supports composition, thus enabling us to combine purely data-driven ML models and physics-aided ML models into a single propagation model.
-For example, we may use a standard NN to model the reflection coefficient of the seabed, and combine it with a physics-aided model for the overall propagation modeling. \item Our framework brings interpretability to the trained model parameters, which is particularly useful in inverse problems. \item We demonstrate our recipe with several numerical experiments, and benchmark it against conventional ML techniques.
+The main contributions of this paper are summarized below: \begin{enumerate} \item We develop a recipe to generate physics-aided data-driven forward acoustic propagation models that solve the acoustic wave equation in a desired number of dimensions (typically 1D, 2D or 3D). \item The model does not require accurate environmental knowledge, but is able to utilize any available environmental knowledge. \item The model does not require a large amount of training data, and has the ability to extrapolate beyond the region where data were collected. \item The recipe supports composition, thus enabling us to combine purely data-driven ML models and physics-aided ML models into a single propagation model.
+For example, we may use a standard NN to model the reflection coefficient of the seabed, and combine it with a physics-aided model for the overall propagation modeling. \item Our framework brings interpretability to trained model parameters.
+This is particularly useful in inverse problems, where environmental information may be extracted from the trained model parameters. \item We demonstrate our method with several numerical experiments, and benchmark it against two popular data-driven techniques -- GPR and deep neural network~(DNN).
 We also carry out a controlled experiment in a water tank to validate the performance of a generated propagation model. \end{enumerate}